 Lebkuchen, or gingerbread, are a traditional Christmas treat but they make their appearance early in the season for Oktoberfest.
 Designed in cutesy heart form, these cookies come with colorful frosted edges and süß (sweet) sayings like "Ich liebe dich" (I love you) or "grüße aus München" (greetings from Munich).
 Admire the rainbow of Gingerbread Hearts dangling from stands around the Wiesn.

 Despite looking good enough to eat, these cookies are better worn than eaten.
-They come complete with ribbon to wear around your neck as an oversized (somewhat) edible necklace.
+They come complete with a ribbon to wear around your neck as an oversized (somewhat) edible necklace.

 Kaffee und kuchen is a tradition in Germany.
 A break between lunch and dinner with coffee (or tea) and cake, this can be a welcome respite from the madness of the festival.

-German Cake Types:
+German Cake Types

 - Apfelkuchen: Apple